dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/system-interface-table.md

 Question: What type of information is typically included in the 'Data Fields' component of a System Interface Table?
 A: General project goals and objectives.
-B: Details about the type of data that will be transferred from the source system to the target system.
+B: DDetails on data transferred from source to target system.
-C: Only financial data related to the project.
+C: Only financial data related to the project
 D: Personal data of the project stakeholders.
 Answer: B
 Explanation: The 'Data Fields' component of a System Interface Table includes detailed information about the type of data that will be transferred from the source system to the target system, outlining the nature of the data exchange.

 Question: In what scenario would a System Interface Table be particularly useful?
 A: Only in financial planning for the project.
-B: When detailing the requirements for data exchange between two systems in a solution's ecosystem, like a grocery store system interfacing with a customer's mobile device.
+B: Detail requirements for data exchange, e.g., grocery store to mobile device.
 C: It is exclusively used in the final stages of project deployment.
 D: System Interface Tables are primarily used for social media marketing strategies.
 Answer: B